-William J. Carroll
+William J. Carrol

-Mr. Carroll, 63, is a principal of Highland Jebco L.L.C., which provides advisory and consulting services to the automotive parts industry.
-He assumed this position in May 2006.
+Mr. Carroll, 64, has been appointed Chief Executive Officer of Hybra-Drive Systems, LLC, a power train designer and manufacturer, effective March 1, 2009.
+From May 2006 until March 2009, he was a principal of Highland Jebco LLC, which provides advisory and consulting services to the automotive parts industry.
 He was the Director of Economic and Community Development for the city of Toledo, Ohio, a position he held from September 2004 until January 2006.
 From September 2003 to March 2004, Mr. Carroll was the President and Chief Operating Officer of Dana Corporation.
 Dana Corporation engineers, manufactures and distributes components and systems for vehicular and industrial manufacturers worldwide.
 From 1997 to March 2004, Mr. Carroll was the President - Automotive Systems Group of Dana Corporation.
 Mr. Carroll has been a director of Graco since June 1999.